nkuhn-vmw/tanzu-genai-showcase/dotnet-extensions-ai/docs/DEVELOPER.md

 ### GenAI Integration

-The application uses the Semantic Kernel library to interact with LLMs.
+The application uses Microsoft.Extensions.AI to interact with LLMs.
 The main integration is in:

 - `TravelAdvisorService.cs`: Handles communication with the LLM to process queries and generate recommendations
+- `AIClientFactory.cs`: Creates appropriate AI clients based on configuration
+- `AzureOpenAIClientAdapter.cs`: Adapter for Azure OpenAI
+- `CustomEndpointChatClient.cs`: Client for custom OpenAI-compatible endpoints

 ### Google Maps Integration